Important COVID-19 Information

 The first bedroom has a double bed and the room is fitted out with pine furniture.
 Off the bedroom is a modernised bathroom with bath, washbasin and over bath shower.

-Access to the second bedroom is through the first bedroom and up a further set of stairs.
-It has 2 Single beds and wash basin.
+Access to the second bedroom at the top of the house is through a door leading off the first bedroom and up a further set of stairs which open into the top bedroom.
+This room has 2 Single beds and wash basin.

 The North Yorkshire Moors Railway offers an 18 mile trip through the heart of the moors, down ancient Newtondale.